ed-dehaan/sumhdfe/README.md

 The sumhdfe results are composed of four panels:

 1) Panel A shows summary statistics for the sample used in reghdfe, and can be customized similar to `estat summarize`.
-N does not exclude singletons so differs from the reghdfe output above:
+N includes singletons so differs from the reghdfe output above:

 <img src="https://user-images.githubusercontent.com/74987960/112763970-80f30a80-8fbb-11eb-91c7-67072f0f7da5.png" width="750">